1. Be kind to your tum

 Firstly, be sure to take your time eating your meals.
 If you eat slowly and deliberately (and hey, you may even be able to start enjoying your meals a little more!) you’re more likely to chew your meals more thoroughly which will help the digestive processes both in the stomach and beyond, but also, you’ll be less likely to overeat which is also of benefit.

-As soon as you start to overeat or eat too much of one type of food (sugar or fat for example) your stomach will start to struggle to keep up with the demand and nausea, indigestion and other symptoms of IBS are much more likely to take hold.
+As soon as you start to overeat or eat too much of one type of food (sugar or fat for example) your stomach will start to struggle to keep up with the demand and nausea, indigestion and bloating are much more likely to take hold.
+Of course, this is even more apparent if you are particularly sensitive to one or more of the ingredients, for example, if you have a food intolerance.

 Digestive bitters can help calm symptoms if you do overindulge, but preferably we want to try and prevent these flare ups going forward, rather than just desperately trying to calm the symptoms once they’ve occurred.